JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Notes.md

 # Programming techniques

 ## Subroutines
-Subroutines (procudures and functions) are blocks of code that carry out a a set of named instructions.
+Subroutines (procudures and functions) are blocks of code (modules) that carry out a a set of named instructions.
 They are definded in psydocode code with:

 ```
 procedure name(parameters)